Trenance Learning Academy House Teams

 DAVY (RED) - GLANVILLE (BLUE) - LANDER (GREEN) - TREVITHICK (YELLOW)

-In the summer of 2014, the academy introduced a new House system.
+In the summer of 2014, the academy introduced a House Team system.
 The aim is to foster collective competition and provide encouragement to children within Trenance.
 Every child has been assigned one of four houses; Glanville, Lander, Trevithick or Davy.
 All members of staff are also put into houses.
 They are as competitive as the children!
 Each of the houses are based on four inspirational Cornish heroes and some more details on each of these can be found below!

 Ann Glanville was born in Saltash in 1796 at the height of British naval power.
 At the time, Saltash was a very important transport hub serving bigger ports laden with goods that would travel overseas.
 She was the mother of fourteen of children, so she certainly had her hands full.
 However, things became more challenging when her husband was bedridden for a year.
 During this time she had to take on the role of delivering goods by boat.
 These boats were powered simply by her rowing ability.
 There is a story of Ann transporting eighty bags of corn in her boat on her own for two miles.
 Ann became famous all over country when she started winning rowing regattas in which she would challenge and beat both men and women.
 In fact, she was rarely beaten by men and never beaten by a female crew.
 Her fame reached new heights when she started taking part in rowing regattas in Northern France and beating all-male French crews.
 Ann’s death in 1706 was marked across the nation with wreaths and letters being sent to her family.